Science and the Popes

 Science and the Popes is a part of the broader subject of science and the Catholic Church.
-Science and the popes have had a long yet sometimes rocky relationship throughout the history of the Catholic Church, with some popes condemning scientific books and findings, and other popes lauding scientists and the scientific fields.
+Science and the popes have had a long relationship throughout the history of the Catholic Church.
 As the church believes the pope is the vicar of Christ, Catholics respect the pope's non-infallible personal opinions on non-theological subjects such as science.
 While there are ancient patron saints of medical topics, such as Saint Pantaleon, who was invoked during the Black Death, it is not known which pope canonized them.